Skip to content

 Bases: UnifiedLayer

-Resizes either a wavefront or PSF by either padding or cropping.
+Resizes either a wavefront or PSF by padding or cropping.
 Note this class only supports padding and cropping of even sizes to even sizes, and odd sizes to odd sizes to ensure all operations are paraxial.

 UML